You'll Like The 2010 Dodge Ram 1500 If...

 390 horsepower @ 5600 rpm

 EPA city/highway fuel economy: 14/20 (2WD), 13/18 (4WD)

-While full-size pickup truck sales are down, they still represent a substantial part of the automotive market.
-With a 2009 redesign, Dodge is hoping its Ram pickup can cut into the sales of the Ford F-150 and Chevrolet Silverado.
-To accomplish that goal, Dodge has given the Ram a crew-cab body style, a coil-spring rear suspension, a refined interior, unique storage options and more available power with an upgraded HEMI V8.
-The result is a smooth, quiet pickup that is a match for anything in its class.
+Even though full-size pickup truck sales have dipped in the recent past, they still represent a substantial part of the automotive market.
+Fresh from a successful redesign last year, Dodge is hoping its Ram pickup can continue to cut into the sales of the Ford F-150 and Chevrolet Silverado and help return Chrysler to profitability.
+To accomplish this goal, Dodge has given the Ram a crew-cab body style, a coil-spring rear suspension, a refined interior, unique storage options and more available power with an upgraded HEMI V8.
+The result is a smooth, quiet pickup that is easily a match for anything in its class.